 The MPhil is jointly taught by staff within the Social Sciences and Humanities Divisions, who will also assess your application.
-The application process is administered by the School of Interdisciplinary Area Studies.
+The application process is administered by the Oxford School of Global and Area Studies.

 Teaching, learning and supervision

 Students on the course will experience a variety of teaching modes, including lectures, seminars, classes, student presentations, and small group teaching.
 Supervision for the thesis will be offered as a series of individual meetings between you and your thesis supervisor.

 Key study requirements

 You will be required to gather relevant materials for your thesis during the course, usually by working in libraries and archives in the UK but potentially also via fieldwork.